Corporate Officers Have a Duty of Oversight

 Executives with a narrower focus have a duty of oversight that only covers their focus.
 For example, officers responsible for the workings of a corporation in a certain geographical region have a duty of oversight that covers only that region.
 By the same token, CMOs only have a duty of oversight over the marketing department, CFOs only have a duty of oversight over the financial department, etc.

 If you work for a corporation, you can expect more paperwork and red tape to surround everything you do, especially if you hold a high-level position in that company.
 Shareholders, especially shareholders in Delaware, are increasingly demanding access to books and records of their companies to investigate any wrongdoing.
 Any gaps in those records will look suspicious, which means it will be up to executives to maintain those records … and to hand them over when shareholders request them.

 More litigation could also be in your future.
 The Delaware Court of Chancery’s ruling in this matter has set a precedent for the level of responsibility expected from corporate officers.
 Shareholders of Delaware corporations who are not happy with the corporate culture, or any other aspect of the way the company is being run, might take this opportunity to take their grievances to court.

 At Lubin Austermuehle, we’re all business when it comes to offering the highest level of quality service to businesses engaged in complex disputes, whether it’s shareholder oppression, breach of contract, defamation and far more.
 We’re also class action attorneys who have earned a reputation for victories, including what Crain’s Chicago Business called “the largest class action settlement in Illinois.”
 From Naperville to the North Side, we are here for you.
 Call and take advantage of our FREE consultation where we can discuss your specific needs and wishes and our ability to meet them.
-Contact us here or call us on our toll-free number at 833-306-4933 or locally at 630-333-0333.
+Contact us here or call us at 630-333-0333.